 Section 25.1 - Limitation on Cumulative Leaves.
 The cumulative time absent from work related to any injury, illness or circumstance (but not including unrelated injuries, illnesses or circumstances) using any combination of paid and unpaid leave may not exceed twenty-six (26) weeks in a twelve (12) month period, unless prior to the end of the twenty-six (26) week period the Employer has received satisfactory evidence that the employee will be able to return to work on a regular basis within a reasonable period of time.
 Such evidence must include, at the Employer's option, an opinion from an independent physician.
-The reasonableness of the period of time for return to work will be determined based on the circumstances at the time, including the position held by the employee, the ability of the Employer to accommodate the absence of the employee, and the amount of paid leave accrued by the employee's accumulated paid leave exceeds twenty-six (26) weeks.
-For work related injuries, where the accumulated paid leave exceeds twenty six (26) weeks, the employee may use accumulated paid leave up to a maximum period of one (1) calendar year from the date of the initial absence from work caused by the ongoing work related injury that is the cause for the extended period of paid leave, unless prior to the end of the one (1) year period the Employer has received satisfactory evidence that the employee will be able to return to work on a regular basis within a reasonable period of time.
+The reasonableness of the period of time for return to work will be determined based on the circumstances at the time, including the position held by the employee, the ability of the Employer to accommodate the absence of the employee, and the amount of paid leave accrued by the employee's accumulated paid leave exceeds twenty-six (26) weeks, the employee may use accumulated paid leave up to a maximum period of one (1) calendar year from the date of the initial absence from work caused by the ongoing work related injury that is the cause for the extended period of paid leave, unless prior to the end of the one (1) year period the Employer has received satisfactory evidence that the employee will be able to return to work on a regular basis within a reasonable period of time.
 Provided however, in no event will the cumulative time absent from work exceed the total period of paid and approved unpaid leave.
-Nothing in this Section shall be construed as a waiver of any rights to any paid or unpaid leave to which an employee is entitled under any Federal, State, or Local laws.